 Special features – Easy shoe removal – In all pools you need to remove your shoes before getting to the changing area.
 In some, the shoe removal is far removed from the change area (ha ha).
 This forces you to hobble a long way carrying swim gear and shoes and towel.
 Here it was right outside the changing area! +1 for Keller!

-Lockers and Storage – After you get changed, there is an area for of lockers.
+Lockers and storage – After you get changed, there is an area of lockers.
 They are free.
 You select a locker and follow the instructions on the panel in the center of the lockers.
 The instructions ask you to input the locker number and a password.
 No need to carry around a key.

 Special features – Extra lockers – There are also a very few lockers before the cubicles that require a 1 Euro coin (which is returned) and from which you get a key on a band.
 There really isn’t a need to use them.
 There are also lockers poolside using the same system.
 I suppose if you wanted to take your phone up to the pool, you could store it there.